gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    interferes with the protocol setup to lower or disable security.
 If possible, it is RECOMMENDED that the peers have a policy only allowing DTLS/SCTP according to this specification.

+##  DTLS/SCTP buffers size

+The buffer size extension enables secure negation of DTLS/SCTP buffer size which improves security and availability.
+Very small buffer sizes might generate additional work for senders and receivers, limiting throughput and increasing exposure to denial of service.

 ##  Authentication and Policy Decisions